surifirstpin/biplus_documentation/docs/SavedReports.md

 ## Chart to Grid Change over (Show Data / Show Visualization)

-To view data or visualization of the report saved click on the setting icon on far right of the dashboard and choose the from the given options provided.
+To view data or visualization of the report saved click on the setting icon on far right of the dashboard report and choose  from the given options provided.
 - select **show data** to display data report.
 -  select **show visualization** to view visualization of the report.